 While an injured employee should absolutely file a claim to recover compensation for their suffering, there are specific situations when a workers’ compensation claim will be denied.
-Those circumstances include:

 Workers’ compensation claims are very time-extensive, convoluted matters which is why hiring a Chicago workers’ compensation lawyer is in your best interest.

 Once those two things have been done, your lawyer will step in to guide you through the other necessary steps such documenting all evidence, including medical records and bills, reporting to the Illinois Workers’ Compensation Commission if hearings are scheduled, presenting evidence on your behalf, and working to negotiate your claim.

 If you have any questions, our Chicago workers compensation lawyers are here to help.

 “Census of Fatal Occupational Injuries Summary, 2017.”
 U.S. Bureau of Labor Statistics, U.S. Bureau of Labor Statistics, 18 Dec.
 2018, www.bls.gov/news.release/cfoi.nr0.htm.

 “Chart Book (6th Edition): Fatal and Nonfatal Injuries – Fatal Injuries from Falls to a Lower Level in Construction.”
 CPWR, The Center for Construction Research and Training, www.cpwr.com/chart-book-6th-edition-fatal-and-nonfatal-injuries-fatal-injuries-falls-lower-level-construction.